JDK Communications:

 As written, the new regulations will do little to nothing to replace discipline as the only tool provided to our general educators.
 For students with underdeveloped skills that manifest as behavioral challenges, implementation, even with fidelity, will continue to make functional, meaningful inclusion implausible and, for those students who are out-of-district, a return to their own communities near impossible.

-• Level 3 Tools: Reactive Pause Buttons (Restraint, Seclusion, Discipline, Time Out…)
+• Level 3 Tools, Reactive Pause Buttons including; Coping Skills (breathing, breaks, Sensory Toolbox), Restraint, Seclusion, Discipline, and Time Out.

-• Level 2 Tools: Evidence-based Reactive Skill Building (Counseling, ABA, SP&L, OT, Collaborative Problem Solving, SEL, IEP goals …)
+• Level 2 Tools, Evidence-based independent-skill-building to prevent future escalations, including; Counseling, ABA, SP&L, OT, Collaborative Problem Solving, SEL, and IEP goals.

 We are interested in scheduling professional development and training: